PURPOSE OF THE POSITION:

-- Keep packhouses updated on market right issues for member fruit.
+- WA: Keep packhouses updated on market right issues for member fruit.
 Meet with growers to discuss market right issues and help initiate the sale, purchase or lease of market rights to and from other members.
 Follow-up with growers to make sure that they received payment for the market rights.
-Meet with non-members to explain benefits of membership and initiate the application process for membership.
+Meet with non-members to explain benefits of membership in the company and initiate the application process for membership.

 - Provide leadership and supervision of Quality Assurance Inspector.
 Manage goals and objectives for direct reports.
 Provide formal and informal feedback through coaching, monitoring and evaluating job results.

 - CA: Maintain pesticide compliance by reviewing pesticide documents submitted by growers and packers and entering information into database.
 Assists with SQF compliance by relaying the requirements and quality concerns with each grower.

 - CA: Research and compile market data published by USDA for use as a tool in decision making for various crop purchases, production, and sales.